 A program of Canyonlands Field Institute

 This immersive week-long camp was developed to invest in Native-Centered Teen programming for rising 8th-12th graders through place-based outdoor education, social-emotional learning curriculum, as well as to provide accessible pathways for Native Teens to learn about guiding and natural resource career opportunities.
-Applications are now open for this year’s camp.
-To apply, learn more, and/or to donate, visit the Native Teen website.
+To learn more or to donate, visit the Native Teen website.
+I also recently wrote a blog about this program, check it out here!

 Unmet Need Report (current)